What are the biggest coffee production challenges facing producers today?

 What’s more, those sudden heavy rains do have a strong and immediate impact.
 Producers rely on a dry harvest season – something that, at one point in time, in most countries they could take nearly for granted.
 Now, however, it is a different story.

-Heavy rain can cause issues during harvesting and processing: cherries splitting on the tree and losing their mucilage, fermentation during processing, and more.
+This coffee production challenge cause issues during harvesting and processing: cherries splitting on the tree and losing their mucilage, fermentation during processing, and more.
 This is a particular concern when producers are honey or natural/dry processing coffee, since these need lots of time under direct sunlight to thoroughly dry.

 They can also lead to unpredictable harvests.
 Coffee cherries ripen nine months after the coffee flowers blossom (with Arabica – it varies from species to species).
-Yet Eko Purnomowidi, a coffee producer in Java, Indonesia and partner of Olam Specialty Coffee, tells me that changing patterns of seasonal rainfall has caused erratic flowering over the past few years.
+Yet Eko Purnomowidi, a coffee producer in Java, Indonesia and partner of Covoya Specialty Coffee, tells me that changing patterns of seasonal rainfall has caused erratic flowering over the past few years.
 This means that the coffee cherries ripen at different times.

 The result?
 Pickers also need to collect the coffee cherries at different times.
 If they mismanage it, they might end up picking unripe coffee cherries – which will have a negative impact on the coffee flavour and mean specialty buyers will be less interested.